eltortillero/angular-workspaces-crashcourse/README.md

     yarn nx g @nrwl/angular:app client
-    this time a routing selection promp will come up we are gonna select no or false, and the styles preprocessor won't come up this time, this means that the first setted a default selected style preprocessor
+    this time a routing selection promp will come up we are gonna select no or false, and the styles preprocessor won't come up this time, this means that the first setted a default selected style preprocessor to create a shared library
+    nx g @nrwl/angular:lib shared
+    this will create our library and we can target this the library to make our shared component

 ## Adding capabilities to your workspace